Best Carry Trade Strategy – The $14 Trillion Trade

 How Carry Trade Works?

-Let’s now take a real case scenario.
+Let’s take a look at a real case scenario.
 At the moment of writing this article, the US interest rate is 2%, while the interest rate in the UK is 0.75%.

 The bottom line is that if you would have sold GBP/USD you would earn $4.37 per day.
 Not quite huge money, right?